PhilipSchmid/k8s-home-lab/README.md

 kubectl label namespace demobackend pod-security.kubernetes.io/warn-version=v1.23
 ```

 **Important:** Please be aware that setting a Namespaces' PSS policy to `privileged` basically means its workload can do anything without any restriction!
-For that reason, it's absolutely key to only configure this level when there is really no other option - especially in production.
+For that reason, it's absolutely key to only configure this policy when there is really no other option - especially in production.
 Also, I would highly recommend you to also deploy OPA Gatekeeper in addition to PSA to enforce [custom constraints](https://github.com/open-policy-agent/gatekeeper-library/tree/master/library) and therefore restrict various dangerous configurations.

-Testing PSS enforcement once the `rke2-server` service is started and the cluster is up & running (not yet, for later):
+Verification: Testing PSS enforcement once the `rke2-server` service is started and the cluster is up & running (not yet, for later):
 ```bash
 $ echo 'apiVersion: v1
 > kind: Pod